• BLOG

 3) Choose the Apple TV device to which you will mirror your iPad screen.

 4) I use the GoodNotes app to teach and I love it.
 I will take either a PowerPoint or a Word document, and save it as a pdf in my Google Drive folder, then in GoodNotes I can import documents from my Google Drive folder.
+Then I can write or draw on top of my pdf.

 5) After I teach a lesson, I can export the entire document with my handwriting into another pdf and upload it onto my website.